Overcoming Annotation Bottlenecks in Underwater Fish Segmentation: A Robust Self-Supervised Learning Approach: Experiments

+The results for the Seagrass and YouTube-VOS datasets are summarized in Tables \ref{tab:result1} and \ref{tab:result2}, respectively.
+The best result for each metric is highlighted in bold.

-Compared to the baseline ResNet-18 CNN \cite{Araslanov2021}, our approach reaches a higher ${\mathcal{J}\&\mathcal{F}}_m$ score by $4.5\%$ and $3.1\%$ on Seagrass and YouTube-VOS, respectively.
-This is mainly caused by the use of self-attention mechanisms that can extract high-level spatial features for the segmentation of long-range video sequences.
-Moreover, the self-attention layers can be used to model the dependency among multiple temporal steps, which is helpful for the segmentation of objects having large motions.
+Compared to the second-highest performing method, our approach achieves higher \(\mathcal{J}\&\mathcal{F}_m\) scores by 4.5\% on Seagrass and 3.1\% on YouTube-VOS.
+This improvement is attributed to the self-attention mechanisms, which extract high-level spatial features and model dependencies across temporal steps, aiding in segmenting objects with large motions.

+While the fully-supervised FCN8 method achieves higher \(\mathcal{J}\&\mathcal{F}_m\) scores, the proposed method does not require annotated frames, making it more practical for large-scale applications.